apnadkarni/blt/doc/tabset.rst

   *Option* and *value* are described below.

   **-activebackground** *colorName*
-    Sets the default active background color for buttons.
+    Sets the active background color for buttons.
 An X button is active when the mouse is positioned over it or set by the **button activate** operation.
-The default color is "skyblue4".
+The default is "skyblue4".

   **-activeforeground** *colorName*
-    Sets the default active foreground color for buttons.
+    Sets the active foreground color for buttons.
 An X button is active when the mouse is positioned over it or set by the **button activate** operation.
-The default color is "white".
+The default is "white".

   **-background** *colorName*
     Sets the background color of X buttons.
 This is the color of the background circle.
-The default color is "grey82".
+The default is "grey82".

   **-foreground** *colorName*
     Sets the foreground color of X buttons.
 This is the color of the X.